 Adirondack Academy, located at the HFM BOCES campus in Johnstown, provides an educational opportunity for at-risk students in grades 9-12 whose needs are not met by traditional secondary school settings.
 Through this program, students can attain a high school diploma that maintains the same academic requirements as their respective component districts.
 Adirondack Academy focuses on an individualized approach to different learning styles to accommodate student needs.
+This would include a variety of supports for SEL (Social Emotional Learning) needs to ensure that all students have a supportive learning environment to help build skills to enhance opportunities for long lasting student success.
 This is accomplished through a quarterly schedule where students focus on two classes at a time and earn credit for each course at the end of each quarter.
 Additionally, a smaller learning environment is created where students can receive a more personalized learning experience to ensure student success.